vanukurichandana/Hardware-for-AI-ML/README.md

 ---

-## Project Description

-This project designs a hardware accelerator for a neural network linear layer.
-The accelerator performs matrix multiplication using multiply-and-accumulate (MAC) operations, which are common in AI workloads.
+This project focuses on designing a hardware accelerator for a neural network linear layer.
+The design performs matrix multiplication using multiply-and-accumulate (MAC) operations, which are widely used in AI workloads.

 The goal is to improve performance compared to software by using a custom hardware design.
-The accelerator will be connected to a host system through an AXI4-Lite interface, allowing the host to send inputs, control execution, and read results.
+The accelerator will be connected to a host system through an AXI4-Lite interface for control and data transfer.